At UWEC we strive to be a sustainable university. For this reason we engage in the following actions to keep our campus eco-friendly.

 Composting has the potential to significantly alter the amount a waste we throw into our local landfills.
 Blugold Catering is proud to use compostable plates, cups and dinnerware whenever possible.

 Blugold Catering tries to source locally grown food whenever possible and financially feasible.
 Due to the shorter growing season in Wisconsin and Minnesota, the majority of locally grown food is available in the late summer through early fall.
-We use Bix Produce and Alberts, both from the Twin Cities for a majority of our local produce.
+We use Bix Produce from the Twin Cities for a majority of our local produce.

 Our new Ecolab Apex dishwashing system, combines technology and products designed to save water and energy, minimizes the impact of waste products on the environment, and has a built-in method of measuring results.